8 Project Management Trends in 2025 – Where Are We Headed?

 Our tip: Find out about suitable cloud-based tools for your (multi-)project management, e.g., in webinars or on YouTube.
 Often, getting started is much cheaper than imagined, even for very powerful products.
 And familiarize yourself with e.g. the Microsoft Power Apps instead of Excel and Word.
 There are modern and powerful solutions that can also be expanded quickly with SAP integration or data exchange with Jira, DevOps, CRM or any other system.

 In the project context, communication has always been a key component of project success.
-In the meantime, tools are increasingly supporting this.
-For more and more customers, Microsoft Teams has become a central tool in the project environment partially replacing Outlook.
+For instance, Microsoft Teams is now an integral part and often a key tool in the project environment partially replacing Outlook.

 Communication is increasingly becoming an integral part of project plans.
 This can improve project planning.
 For instance, if the chat for a task in the project plan can be directly accessed from the task, all information is instantly available.
 It can be evaluated as Lessons Learned for future projects.
 Thus, knowledge does not “get lost”.

-The PMI’s most recent “Pulse of the Profession®” poll has shown vividly how important the so-called power skills are.
+The PMI’s “Pulse of the Profession® 2023” survey has shown vividly how important the so-called power skills are.
 Once again, the ability of project managers to communicate adequately is at the top of the list.

 Knowledge Sharing Continues on the Rise